ashleycampion/IrisDataSetProject/README.md

 # Introduction
-This analysis of the Iris Dataset has the following structure:
+This ReadMe's analysis of the Iris Dataset is structured as follows:
 * The dataset is described
 * The data is conceptualized and questions about the dataset are formulated based on this conceptualization
 * The data is plotted, and rudementary visual analyses of the data are undertaken based on the plots